selimslab/selimslab.github.io/_posts/projects/2019-8-10-predict-movie-genres.md

 ---
 layout: post
-title: predict the genres of a movie from its summary
+title: predict genres of a movie from its summary
 tags: projects

 ---